Voting Rules for Accurate Democracy Legislative Systems. Fair-share Projects. Funding FS Notes.

 Strategic Voting

 The most obvious way to defeat fair-share voting on projects is to break the discretionary fund into small blocks: $1T for military projects, $1B for health projects, $1M for school projects.
-To avoid such forgone bias, the voters can make every division; each voter then spends as much on school projects as he or she put in to that category.
+To avoid such forgone bias, the voters can make that basic division; each voter might spend as much on school projects as he or she put into that category.

 Use Suitable Tools